botarsh/The_Quanta/README.md

 message will be sent to the people nearby.

-* Chatbot facility is available through which person can contact us directly, we will help them to connect with experts who can resolve their issues!</pre>
+* Chatbot facility is available through which person can contact us directly, we will help them to connect with experts who can resolve their issues!

 <pre><h4>TECHNOLOGIES(What Powers QUANTA)</h4></pre>
-<pre>Driven by the following:
+Driven by the following:
-HTML
+*HTML
-CSS3
+*CSS3
-JAVASCRIPT
+*JAVASCRIPT
-PHP
+*PHP
-NODEJS
+*NODEJS
-PYTHON
+*PYTHON
-TWILIO API </pre>
+*TWILIO API